Lismore Heights

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-The suburb of Lismore Heights had an income level below the national average according to the latest ATO data aggregated by AreaSearch for the financial year ended June 2023.
-The median income among taxpayers in Lismore Heights was $48,669 and the average income stood at $62,295.
-This compares to figures for Rest of NSW which were $52,390 and $65,215 respectively.
-Based on Wage Price Index growth of 8.86% since financial year ended June 2023, current estimates would be approximately $52,981 (median) and $67,814 (average) as of September 2025.
-According to the Census conducted in August 2021, personal income ranks at the 37th percentile ($742 weekly), while household income sits at the 19th percentile.
-Income brackets indicate that the $1,500 - 2,999 bracket dominates with 32.5% of residents (617 people).
+The suburb of Lismore Heights had an income level below the national average according to ATO data aggregated by AreaSearch for the financial year ended June 2023.
+The median income among taxpayers in Lismore Heights was $48,669, with an average income of $62,295.
+This compares to regional NSW figures of $52,390 and $65,215 respectively.
+Based on Wage Price Index growth of 8.86% since June 2023, current estimates for Lismore Heights would be approximately $52,981 (median) and $67,814 (average) as of September 2025.
+Census data reveals personal income ranks at the 37th percentile ($742 weekly), while household income sits at the 19th percentile.
+Income brackets indicate that 32.5% of locals (620 people) fall into the $1,500 - 2,999 category, consistent with broader trends across the surrounding region showing 29.9% in the same category.
 Housing affordability pressures are severe, with only 83.2% of income remaining after housing costs, ranking at the 19th percentile.

 Frequently Asked Questions - Income